vanKvo/verity-portal/docs/functional_requirements/phase_6_itar_export_control_spec.md

 ### User Story
-**As an** Export Control Officer or HR Administrator, **I want** the system to automatically ingest and normalize HR citizenship and Project sensitivity records via secure manual mapping and background S3 webhooks, **So that** I do not have to manually perform database imports or risk unrecognized data bypassing the compliance engine.
+**As an** Export Control Officer or HR Administrator, **I want** the system to automatically ingest and normalize HR citizenship and Project sensitivity records via secure manual mapping or background S3 webhooks, **So that** I do not have to manually perform database imports or risk unrecognized data bypassing the compliance engine.

 ### Functional Requirements